hotbear1110/buff_bot/README.md

 6. Click on it
 7. Now under "Request headers" copy the part at "Cookie: "

-Now put your cookie token in the .env
+Now make a file called ".env" and put your cookie token in there.

 Example: